yoyoszarek/habit-tracker-app/README.md

 # habit tracker app

-A new Flutter project to practice different items + folders.
+A school project that I re-worked using flutter and made some changes too.

 ------------------------------------
 - Features & Structure